 Why Local UK Expertise Matters

-These pitfalls are specific to UK applicants and require attorneys who understand both UK financial documentation standards AND US immigration law.
-Our London and Edinburgh offices provide this dual expertise—our managing partner Mark Davies is licensed both as a UK Solicitor (SRA #384468) and US Attorney (Georgia Bar), giving you seamless UK-US legal guidance.
+These pitfalls are specific to UK applicants and require attorneys who understand both UK financial documentation standards and U.S. immigration law.
+Our London and Edinburgh offices provide this dual expertise—our managing partner Mark Davies is licenced both as a UK Solicitor (SRA #384468) and U.S. attorney (Georgia Bar), giving you seamless UK-US legal guidance.

 London-Based UK Applicants Applying from Within the United States